roy2909/roy2909.github.io/_posts/2021-05-21-a_robotics_minor.md

 push heavier objects

-* <ins>**Extended Kalman Filter SLAM on Turtlebot**</ins>:  Implemented EKF SLAM using Python and ROS to navigate through a maze, map it, and localize itself.
+* <ins>**Extended Kalman Filter SLAM on Turtlebot**</ins>:  Implemented EKF SLAM using Python and ROS to navigate through a maze, map it, and localize itself

+* <ins>**<a href="https://oubrejames.github.io/golf/">Golf Range Finder</a>**</ins>:  Created a computer
+vision system that tells a user how far they are from a golf flag using just an image of the flag

+* <ins>**<a href="https://oubrejames.github.io/cocktail/">Automated Cocktail Maker</a>**</ins>:  Designed
+and created an automatic cocktail machine that can serve different drinks based off the glass inserted into it

 ## Relevant Classes
 * Intro to Robotics Engineering